· 2 min read

 The Willow Run Laboratory tests up to 18”-diameter pipes under sustained pressure and up to 4”-diameter pipes for chlorine resistance.
 The lab also evaluates the long-term impact of disinfectants such as chlorine, chlorine dioxide and chloramines on plastic material performance.
 Other specialties include slow crack growth (SCG) validation and rapid crack propagation (RCP) testing.

-The lab is part of NSF International’s global network of ISO/IEC 17025-accredited laboratories throughout North and South America, Europe and Asia.
+The lab is part of NSF’s global network of ISO/IEC 17025-accredited laboratories throughout North and South America, Europe and Asia.